Here’s a question that we hear many law students ask around this time of year: should I change my study habits for the bar exam?

 If you’re someone who studies better alone, then don’t join a study group.
 If you study better in the morning, then don’t stay up all night doing practice questions.
 If you know you start to lose steam after a few hours of studying, then build in breaks and don’t try to muscle through marathon study sessions.
 Making drastic changes to any of your habits during this time period--whether they’re study, personal, or otherwise -- is not recommended.

 With that said, here’s an important distinction: we do think it can be very valuable to hear stories, tips, and advice from previous, successful test takers.
-That’s one of the reasons why we do posts like this, and continue to post throughout the summer.
+That’s one of the reasons why we do posts like this, and continue to post throughout the fall and winter.